Finance graduate hires explain how to get a job

 Eliot says: ‘Try to get a range of experience so you can demonstrate on your CV and in interviews that you have the necessary skills for the role you are applying for.
 It’s not just about having an internship in an investment bank.
 Don’t dismiss low-paid work experience in, say, a local accountancy firm in favour of a higher paid job in a cafe.
 I was paid the minimum wage in my first job, but the experience I gained helped me to get into my current role.
 Lastly, have interests, hobbies and achievements that make you stand out and be prepared to show your enthusiasm for them.’

-Fatima Abukar is a technology analyst at the Bank of England (BoE).
+Fatima Abukar is a policy analyst at the Bank of England (BoE).
 She studied computer science at Queen Mary University of London.
 She has obtained a foundation certificate in IT service management.
 Before Fatima started at the BoE, she did work experience at British Petroleum in the IT&S department and took part in the Google Top Black Talent programme for two consecutive years.

 Fatima says: ‘Work hard and don’t doubt yourself.
 No matter what situation you are in, dream big.
 I think it’s also important to maintain a good work/life balance, ensuring you get enough time away from your studies and enjoy university.’